nexcess/nexcess-api-docs/Ssl-cert.md

     --data-binary '{"csr": "-----BEGIN CERTIFICATE REQUEST-----\nMIICtzCCAZ8CAQAwcjELMAkGA1UEBhMCVVMxFDASBgNVBAMMC2V4YW1wbGUuY29t\n...Many more lines like this...\nOHRsapwAlYCXSwq2fRKfMjOu\/5ywRom7S6WMxYK\/pHC0sM5Z80OZal2JFiyNtTyM\nCX+0VBK6bbsR0uB\/Wd16Ea3\/WcP5rzrR72up\n-----END CERTIFICATE REQUEST-----\n\n", "domains": "example.com", "package_id": 179 }'
 ```

+#### Approvers
+The payload returned from the previous two endpoints includes an array, `approvers`.
+This array contains an element for each domain that the CSR covers, including `commonName`.
+Each element is an array of email addresses.
+These are the only valid email addresses that approval emails will be sent to for each domain.
+One of these email addresses must be selected and returned when requesting the certificate.
+At that point, an email will be sent to the address and the certificate will only be approved after the instructions in the email are followed.
+The email addresses in this array are the only email addresses that can be used for the approval process.
+The email address chosen will only be used once, during the approval process and will not be used again.

 ## POST

 ### Import a certificate